hanqiao-tao/FTP-BPC/README.md

 If you encounter any issues or have questions, please feel free to contact taohanqiao19@nudt.edu.cn.

 ## Instances
-All test instances used in this work are stored in the "Instances" folder, with the directory structure detailed as follows
+All test instances used in this work are stored in the "Instances" folder, with the directory structure detailed as follows.

 '''
 Instances/                      # Full set of test instances ├── Classical dataset/          # Classical benchmark dataset for the simple assembly line balancing problem of type 1 (SALBP-1) from https://assembly-line-balancing.de/